Tinram/Linux-Scripts/README.md

 ### Description

-The critical app on a webserver could be MySQL.
++ The critical app on a webserver might be MySQL.

-A runaway PHP script, operating through an Apache process, triggers the OOM.
++ A runaway PHP script, operating through an Apache process, triggers the OOM.

-However, MySQL &ndash; using the most memory &ndash; is ungracefully killed first, before Apache.
++ But MySQL &ndash; using the most memory &ndash; is ungracefully killed first, before Apache.

+*OOM_protect.sh* aims to stop the above happening.

 ### Usage

 1. `chmod 700 OOM_protect.sh`

-2. set `APP` path in script's *CONFIG* section.
+2. set `APP` path in the script's *CONFIG* section.

 3. `sudo ./OOM_protect.sh`